kikrishn/Blog/about.md

 - "The most useful piece of advice I would give to a mathematics student is always to suspect an impressive sounding Theorem if it does not have a special case which is both simple and non-trivial." -- Sir Michael Atiyah

+- "Never be happy with where you are, but always be happy with where you came from" -- Dan D'Addio

+- I see mathematics, the part of human knowledge that I call mathematics, as one thing—one great, glorious thing.
+Whether it is differential topology, or functional analysis, or homological algebra, it is all one thing. ...
+They are intimately interconnected, they are all facets of the same thing.
+That interconnection, that architecture, is secure truth and is beauty.
+That's what mathematics is to me.” -- Paul Halmos